PattyCoding123/PattyCoding123/README.md

 - 👋 Hi, I’m @PattyCoding123
 - 👀 I’m interested in mathematics, physics, video games, and much more!
-- 🌱 I’m currently learning Python, C++, and Java, and Dart
+- 🌱 I’m currently learning Python, C++, and Java, Flutter, and React
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me ... linkedin: linkedin.com/in/patrick-ducusin-879b25208
 - As of lately, I am trying to develop applications with Flutter!